Daming Temple: Architecture

 The temple was constructed around the hill, which consisted of three parts.
 The central part consistes of the Hall of the "Four Heavenly Kings" ("Fēng Tiáo Diàn") and the Great Hall.
 The eastern part consisted of Pingyuan Hall and the "Jianzhen Memorial Hall".
 The western part consisted of Pingshan Hall, Si Garden and other features.
 The palaces and pavilions are well integrated with each other and well-arranged in structure.

 Memorial Hall

 The Memorial Hall modeled the style of the Main Hall in the Tōshōdai-ji which was organized and built by Jianzhen in Japan.
 A wood carving sitting statue of Jianzhen which was dry-lacquered and wrapped with linen layer by layer is enshrined in the hall.

 Pingshan Hall

-The Pingshan Hall (平山堂) was built by Song dynasty scholar Ouyang Xiu in 1048 during the Qingli period when he was prefecture chief of Yangzhou.
+The Pingshan Hall (平山堂) was built by Song dynasty scholar official Ouyang Xiu in 1048 during the Qingli period when he was prefecture chief of Yangzhou.
 When people overlook the distant scenes, the mountains are at the same level with sight line, hence the name "Pingshan Hall" (平山堂; Ping means the same level and shan means mountains).

 Qiling Pagoda

-Some time during the Renshou reign of the Sui Dynasty - between 601 and 604 AD, the nine-story "Qiling Pagoda" (栖灵塔) was completed.
+Some time during the Renshou reign of the Sui dynasty – between 601 and 604 AD, the nine-story "Qiling Pagoda" (栖灵塔) was completed.